epics-containers/usb-remote/docs/how-to/new_raspi.md

     sudo apt-get -y install cryptsetup cryptsetup-bin overlayroot
     ```

-## Step 9 Add a Process to Send the MAC Address to a Pico (optional)
+## Step 9 Add a Service to Send the MAC Address to a Pico (optional)

-This adds a step to etc/rc.local.

-IMPORTANT: do not add blocking commands to rc.local as it will prevent the Pi from booting correctly.
-For this reason we run the command in the background using `&`.
+Adding this service will monitor USB ports for a Raspberry Pi Pico being plugged in.
+When a Pico is detected it will send the Pi's MAC address to the Pico.

+This is useful for commissioning new usb-remote servers using a Pico as described in [Setup Raspberry Pi Pico for MAC Address Display](setup_pico.md).

     ```bash
-    echo '#!/bin/sh -e
+    echo '[Unit]

-    # when a pico device is plugged in to USB - send MAC addr to it.
+    Description=Monitor USB and send MAC address to any pico detected After=multi-user.target

+    [Service]
-    /home/local/.local/bin/uvx --from usb-remote pico-send-mac &
+    ExecStart=/home/local/.local/bin/uvx --from usb-remote pico-send-mac

-    /etc/resize-root-fs
-    exit 0
+    [Install]
+    WantedBy=multi-user.target
-    ' | sudo tee /etc/rc.local
+    ' | sudo tee /etc/systemd/system/send-mac.service

+    sudo systemctl enable send-mac --now
     ```

 (create-a-backup-image)=